Sections

 Dr. Zhihuai Xiao is a Professor and Doctoral Supervisor at WuHan University, served as a Standing Council Member of the Hydropower Technology Subcommittee under the IEEE PES Energy & Power Generation Technology Committee (China) and as a Committee Member of the Hubei Hydropower Engineering Society.
 His primary research interests encompass fundamental theories and engineering practices in power-generation process modeling, control, optimization, condition monitoring, fault diagnosis, state assessment, and artificial intelligence within the energy and power domain.Dr.
 ZhiHuai Xiao acts as an online reviewer for the National Natural Science Foundation of China (NSFC) and as a manuscript reviewer for several leading Chinese journals, including Journal of Hydraulic Engineering, Journal of Hydroelectric Engineering, and Journal of Vibration and Shock.
 Over the past five years, he has led two projects funded by the NSFC and more than thirty collaborative projects with major enterprises such as State Grid Corporation of China and China Three Gorges Corporation.
 He has published over 60 papers in prominent domestic and international journals and conference proceedings, received one First Prize and two Second Prizes of the Hubei Provincial Science and Technology Progress Awards, secured six granted or pending patents, registered six software copyrights, and authored two academic textbooks.

-Section 11: Energy Storage and Thermal System Control
+Section 11: Energy Storage and Thermal System Control-(Chairs: Ming Liu & Wei Wang)

 The global shift toward carbon-neutral energy systems underscores the urgency of integrating renewable energy sources (RES).
 However, the intermittency of wind and solar power necessitates advanced energy storage systems (ESS) to enhance grid flexibility, stabilize supply-demand dynamics, and minimize renewable curtailment.
 By enabling time-shifting of energy and providing ancillary services, ESS acts as a linchpin for transitioning from conventional to decentralized, RES-dominated grids.
 Crucially, the efficacy of ESS hinges on adaptive control strategies tailored to diverse operational scenarios.
 For instance, grid-scale ESS requires real-time frequency regulation and inertia emulation, while micro grids demand autonomous control for seamless islanding and load balancing.
 Thermal management systems, integral to optimizing storage efficiency, must address thermo-electric coupling to prevent degradation in high-density batteries or thermal storage units.
 Key control challenges include dynamic adaptability under RES uncertainty, multi-energy system coordination, thermo-electric coupling, and AI-driven predictive maintenance.